Wallace Fessenden

 Wallace Clifton Fessenden (October 5, 1860 – May 16, 1935) was an American 19th-century Major League Baseball manager with the Syracuse Stars in 1890 of the American Association.
 He briefly managed the Stars to a record of 4–7, while filling in for George Frazier.
-He also briefly was a player/manager for the Lynn team in the Massachusetts State Association in 1884 and the Manager for Salem of the New England League in 1888.
+He also briefly was a player/manager for the Lynn team in the Massachusetts State Association in 1884 and as manager for Salem of the New England League in 1888.

 Fessenden also umpired in the National League in 1889 and 1890.
-He umpired 53 games total.
+He umpired a total of 53 games.